CurveDocs/curve-docs/docs/integration/metaregistry.md

 New handlers can be added or existing ones can be updated by the [`owner`](#owner) of the contract.

-*To fetch registry information from the contract, fhe following methods can be used:*
+*To fetch registry information from the contract, the following methods can be used:*

 - `get_registry_length`: Returns the total number of registries added.
 - `get_registry`: Fetches single registries.